AI Agent Architecture: The Trust Boundary Model

 This article defines the core model for the Designing Secure AI Agents series.

-- Tool Output Is Not Instruction
+- Tool Output Is Not Instruction — published

-- AI Agent Prompt Injection Risk Scorecard
+- AI Agent Prompt Injection Risk Scorecard — coming soon

-- AI Agent Memory vs State
+- RAG vs Agent Memory vs Workflow State — coming soon

 Production-grade AI agents are not built with prompts alone.
 They need trust boundaries, scoped tools, approval gates, memory controls, observability, and runtime governance.